 Research unique in Europe

-Hamburg is investing around EUR 8.3 million in the site and building and the Federal Ministry for Economic Affairs and Energy (BMWi) has approved some EUR 12 million for development and operation.
+Hamburg is investing around EUR 8.3 million in the site and the German Ministry for Economic Affairs and Energy (BMWi) has approved some EUR 12 million for development and operation.
 Construction will start next spring.
 The Fraunhofer IWES is to start operating the test stand from early 2018.
 It will be used jointly with CC4E for applied research.
 “What is being built here is unique in Europe,” stressed Dr. Eva Gümbel, State Councillor at the Authority for Science, Research and Equality.
 The new test stand means the blade bearings can be tested in real time.
 The research findings will make a valuable contribution to developing wind energy and encourage more sector-related firms to move to Hamburg.

 Fraunhofer IWES Nordwest